coredns/policy/README.md

 ~~~

 ### Response Policy
-Allow all queries.
+Allow all queries, but block all responses that contain an IP matching `10.120.1.*` in the first record
-but block all responses that contain an IP matching `10.120.1.*` in the first record of the Answer section.
+of the Answer section.

 ~~~ corefile
 . {